kubek2k/articles/9_reasons_terraform_is_a_pain.md

 - you have to keep the state somewhere - and this has to be a secure location as state has to carry secrets

-But there was a reason why the state was introduced into Terraform - the main was to allow the tool to have a mapping between a resource represented in your definition files and the actual resources created within cloud providers.
+But there was a reason why the state was introduced into Terraform.
+It was introduced to maintain the mapping between the resources represented in your definition files and the actual resources created within cloud providers.
 Having that, Terraform can give you a couple of advantages:

 - reading the state from providers (state syncing, also called refreshing), can be quite time-consuming.
  If we could be 100% sure that the state is accurate, we could totally resign from that, and apply the change right away